drweb86/butil/help/7-zip.md

 ## 7z is included in the package

 Reason for that is broken by MS support for Win-Get for unauthorized in Store users to download any software.

+## Why archiver was removed ?

+Reason for that, that each file is compressed individually and gain of space was just 7%.
+Also nowadays stored files are already compressed in most cases.
+Also 7-zip was not cross-platform.